sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 **Is there a system in place to evaluate the health and compliance of devices before granting access to corporate resources, leveraging Microsoft Entra ID capabilities?**

-- Legacy: There is no established system for evaluating the health and compliance of devices.
-As a result, devices may access corporate resources without any assessment of their security posture, significantly increasing the risk of exposing the organization to vulnerabilities and breaches through compromised or non-compliant devices.
+- Legacy: The organization does not evaluate the health and compliance of devices before granting access to corporate resources.
+This lack of assessment can lead to security vulnerabilities by allowing potentially compromised or non-compliant devices to access sensitive information.
     - Indicators:
-        -

-- Initial: A basic system exists for evaluating device health and compliance, but it is not comprehensive or fully leveraged.
-While some devices are assessed for compliance, the process lacks depth and consistency, potentially allowing vulnerable devices to access corporate resources.
+        - Absence of a proactive device health and compliance assessment mechanism.
+        - Increased risk of data breaches and security incidents due to vulnerable devices accessing corporate resources.
+        - Challenges in maintaining a secure IT environment and enforcing device security policies.

+- Initial: Initial efforts have been made to assess the health and compliance of certain devices using Microsoft Entra ID capabilities, with a focus on critical systems or higher-risk devices.
+While this phase marks the beginning of enhanced device security management, comprehensive and systematic assessments across all devices may still be under development.
     - Indicators:
-        -
+        - Partial implementation of device health and compliance assessments, targeting specific devices or access scenarios.
+        - Initial improvements in security posture by identifying and restricting access from some non-compliant or compromised devices, though not uniformly applied.
+        - Some enhancement in the organization’s approach to device security, with ongoing efforts to expand and standardize health and compliance assessments.

-- Advanced: A structured system is in place to evaluate the health and compliance of devices using Microsoft Entra ID capabilities.
-Most devices are assessed before access is granted, reducing the risk of exposure from vulnerable devices.
-However, continuous improvements and tighter integration could further enhance security.
+- Advanced: A system for evaluating the health and compliance of all devices attempting to access corporate resources is broadly implemented, leveraging Microsoft Entra ID capabilities to enforce access control based on device security status.
+This advanced tier reflects a mature approach to device management, ensuring a high level of security and compliance.
     - Indicators:
-        -

-- Optimal: A comprehensive and fully integrated system is established to evaluate the health and compliance of all devices leveraging Microsoft Entra ID capabilities.
-This system ensures rigorous assessments and real-time compliance checks, effectively restricting access from vulnerable devices and significantly enhancing the organization's security posture.
+        - Comprehensive deployment of health and compliance assessments for devices, facilitating informed access control decisions.
+        - Enhanced protection against unauthorized or risky device access, supported by consistent enforcement of device compliance policies.
+        - Significant progress toward a secure and compliant device environment, bolstered by thorough and systematic device assessments.

+- Optimal: The implementation of a device health and compliance assessment system, integrated with Microsoft Entra ID, is fully developed, operationalized, and integrated into the organization's overall security strategy.
+This optimal scenario ensures the highest level of device security and access control, with all devices evaluated for compliance before accessing corporate resources.
     - Indicators:
-        -
+        - Strategic and universal application of device health and compliance assessments, covering all devices without exception.
+        - Comprehensive management of device security and compliance, enhancing organizational resilience against threats.
+        - Full alignment with security best practices and regulatory requirements, supported by an effective and well-managed device assessment and access control framework.

-- Relevance to NIST SP 800-53 Revision 5:
+- Relevance to NIST SP 800-53 Revision 5: The implementation of a system to evaluate device health and compliance before granting access aligns with several NIST SP 800-53 Rev5 controls, emphasizing the importance of secure device management
-    -
+    - CM-2 Baseline Configuration: Assessing device compliance ensures that devices adhere to the baseline configurations required for secure operation, aligning with the control's emphasis on maintaining security baselines.
+    - CM-8 Information System Component Inventory: Evaluating device health and compliance contributes to the accurate inventory management of system components, ensuring that only secure and compliant devices can access corporate resources.
+    - AC-17 Remote Access: The process of assessing device health and compliance before allowing remote access aligns with the control's requirements for securing remote connections, ensuring that remote devices meet organizational security standards.
+    - SI-7 Software, Firmware, and Information Integrity: Evaluating device health includes assessing the integrity of software and firmware, ensuring that devices are free from unauthorized changes or compromises.

-**Are devices managed using hybrid join, Microsoft Entra join, and MDM through Intune for seamless access and security policy integration across all user devices?**
+**Has the organization managed devices using hybrid join, Microsoft Entra join, and MDM through Intune for seamless access and security policy integration across all user devices?**

-- Legacy: Hybrid join and Microsoft Entra join, alongside mobile device management (MDM) through Intune, are not effectively utilized, if at all.
-This lack of utilization results in a disjointed approach to managing access and security policies across devices, leading to inconsistent security postures and potential vulnerabilities in device management and access control.
+- Legacy: The organization has not implemented comprehensive device management strategies, such as hybrid join, Microsoft Entra join, or mobile device management (MDM) through Intune.
+This lack of advanced device management may lead to inconsistent security policies and challenges in ensuring seamless access across devices.
+    - Indicators:
+        - Limited to no use of advanced device management solutions, resulting in disparate access controls and security policies across devices.
+        - Increased risk of security vulnerabilities due to inconsistent policy enforcement and device oversight.
+        - Challenges in providing a unified user experience and maintaining comprehensive security across all devices.

+- Initial: Initial efforts have been made to adopt device management strategies, including implementing hybrid join, Microsoft Entra join, or Intune MDM for certain device categories or user groups.
+While this phase marks the beginning of enhanced device management, comprehensive integration and policy consistency may still be under development.
+    - Indicators:
+        - Partial adoption of device management solutions, focusing on key device categories or critical access points.
+        - Initial improvements in device security and access management, though not uniformly applied across the organization.
+        - Some enhancement in the organization's approach to device policy integration, with ongoing efforts to extend and standardize device management practices.

-- Initial: There is a basic implementation of hybrid join, Microsoft Entra join, and MDM through Intune.
-However, these tools are underutilized or not fully integrated, leading to a piecemeal approach in managing access and security policies.
-While some devices may be managed and secured, comprehensive coverage and policy consistency across all user devices are not achieved.
+- Advanced: The management of devices using hybrid join, Microsoft Entra join, and MDM through Intune is fully developed, operationalized, and integrated into the organization's overall security and access management strategy.
+This optimal scenario ensures the highest level of security, efficiency, and user experience, with seamless policy integration across all devices.

-- Advanced: Hybrid join, Microsoft Entra join, and MDM through Intune are utilized to a significant extent, providing a structured approach to managing access and security policies across user devices.
-While there is good coverage and integration, occasional challenges in policy consistency or enforcement may arise, indicating areas for further refinement and optimization.
+    - Indicators:
+        - Comprehensive deployment of advanced device management strategies, facilitating integrated security policies and seamless access across all user devices.
+        - Enhanced security posture and user experience, supported by consistent policy enforcement and device oversight.
+        - Significant progress toward a robust and unified device management framework, bolstered by thorough integration of management solutions.

 - Optimal: The organization leverages hybrid join, Microsoft Entra join, and MDM through Intune comprehensively, ensuring a seamless and fully integrated approach to managing access and security policies across all user devices.
 This optimal use includes advanced policy enforcement, real-time compliance checks, and automated remediation actions, ensuring consistent security posture and compliance across the device ecosystem.
+    - Indicators:
+        - Strategic and universal application of hybrid join, Microsoft Entra join, and MDM through Intune for device management, covering all user devices without exception.
+        - Comprehensive and proactive management of device access and security policies, enhancing organizational agility, security resilience, and compliance.
+        - Full alignment with device management best practices and regulatory requirements, supported by an effective, adaptive, and well-managed device policy integration framework.

 - **Relevance to NIST SP 800-53 Revision 5:**
-    -
+    - CM-2 Baseline Configuration: Ensuring devices are managed and configured according to baseline security standards is essential for maintaining the integrity and security of organizational resources.
+    - AC-3 Access Enforcement: Integrated device management solutions facilitate the enforcement of access controls, ensuring that device access to corporate resources is governed by consistent security policies.
+    - CM-7 Least Functionality: Device management through Intune and other mechanisms supports the principle of least functionality by controlling software installation and execution based on organizational policies.
+    - CM-8 Information System Component Inventory: Managing devices with Intune and similar solutions contributes to maintaining an accurate inventory of system components, crucial for effective security and operational management.

 ### Analytics Improve Visibility